 And we see that Jesus called God His Father, Abba, which means “father” in Aramaic.

 “And he said, “Abba, Father, all things are possible for you.
 Remove this cup from me.
-Yet not what I will, but what you will” (Matthew 14:36, ESV).
+Yet not what I will, but what you will” (Mark 14:36, ESV).